Continuing the Standard of the Marriage

 Continuing Your Financial Standard of Living

 When individuals reach the difficult conclusion of divorce, there are so many variables to consider, including how the economically weaker spouse will continue to enjoy their livelihood from a financial standpoint.
 The ever-important financial variable can develop into a stressful transition into single life.
-Our attorney can help negotiate a creative solution that satisfies your financial circumstances and overall needs to help soften the financial blow divorce can deliver.
+Our Clearwater spousal support attorneys can help negotiate a creative solution that satisfies your financial circumstances and overall needs to help soften the financial blow divorce can deliver.

 Currently there are six types of alimony that a court can award: